 As mentioned in the report, the bonus payments are included in the FTETCs given throughout this paper.
-In order to give a better understanding of how the bonus payments develop over time, figures 17a - 17f show the ratio of bonus payments vs. the FTETC by hierarchy and by age group (for all participants, for group 1 and for group 2 separately).
+In order to give a better understanding of how the bonus payments develop over time, figures 17a-17f show the ratio of bonus payments vs. the FTETC by hierarchy and by age group (for all participants, for group 1 and for group 2 separately).

-Hierarchy Bonus in % of FTETC
+Bonus in % of FTETC

-Employee 7.6
+7.6

-Expert position 9.5
+9.5

-Middle management 14.3
+14.3

-Executive staff 19.1
+19.1

-Figure 17a: bonus payments of FTETC by hierarchy.
+No Figure 17a: Bonus payments of FTETC by hierarchy.
 All participants.